Tampa Bay Lightning: First Presidents' Trophy winner swept in the first round (2018–2019)

-Back-to-back Stanley Cup championships and three straight Finals appearances
+Back-to-back Stanley Cups and three straight Final appearances (2019–2022)

-Following their earlier than expected exit from the playoffs, several players left the Lightning.
+Following their earlier than expected exit from the 2019 playoffs, several players left the Lightning.
 Left winger J. T. Miller was traded to the Vancouver Canucks.
 Backup goaltender Louis Domingue was dealt to the New Jersey Devils for a conditional seventh-round draft pick in 2021.
-Defenseman Anton Stralman signed a three-year contract with the Florida Panthers.
+Defenseman Anton Stralman left the team in free agency after five seasons and signed a three-year contract with the inner-state rival Florida Panthers.
 Right winger Ryan Callahan's career was effectively ended when he was diagnosed with a degenerative back disease.
-The Lightning signed defenseman Kevin Shattenkirk to a one-year contract, after his contract with the New York Rangers was bought out.
-Left winger Patrick Maroon, who was coming off a Stanley Cup championship with the St. Louis Blues, was also signed to a one-year deal.
-The Lightning re-signed centers Cedric Paquette and Brayden Point to two and three-year contracts, respectively.
-Goaltender Andrei Vasilevskiy's contract was extended by eight years.
+Defenseman Daniel Girardi went unsigned over the summer and eventually announced his retirement from playing hockey effective immediately after his two-year contract he signed in 2017 expired.
+To make up for these losses, the Lightning signed defenseman Kevin Shattenkirk to a one-year contract, after his contract with the New York Rangers was bought out.
+Left winger Patrick Maroon, who was coming off a Stanley Cup championship with his hometown team, the St. Louis Blues, was also signed to a one-year deal.
+The Lightning re-signed centers Brayden Point and Cedric Paquette to two and three-year contracts, respectively.
+Starting goaltender Andrei Vasilevskiy's contract was also extended by eight years.

 The Lightning began the season with a 17–13–4 record after 34 games.
 After this point, they won 23 of their next 26 games, including two separate win streaks of at least ten games, the second of which eventually set a new franchise record of eleven consecutive wins.
-They lost captain Steven Stamkos to injury once again, as he underwent surgery to repair a core muscle in March.
+They lost captain Steven Stamkos to injury once again, as he underwent surgery to repair a core muscle in late February.
 He was expected to miss 6–8 weeks as a result, which at the time was expected to keep him out for the remainder of the regular season and the start of the playoffs.

+Before the 2020 trade deadline the Lightning made two significant trades that would go on to be instrumental to their future success.
+On February 16, 2020, the Lightning acquired forward Blake Coleman from the New Jersey Devils for prospect Nolan Foote and a 2020 first-round pick.
+Then on the last day before the deadline, the Lightning acquired forward Barclay Goodrow and a 2020 third-round pick from the San Jose Sharks for Tampa's 2020 first-round pick and Anthony Greco.